 Catch you down the log.

-12 June 2013- The K4ETN Repeater is in service for general Amatuer use.
+21 July 2016- The K4ETN East Repeater is now Yaesu System Fusion.
 Stop in and throw your call out !

 Assorted Icons and pics below

 K4ETN/R East, Jonesborough, TN 1950ft AMSL